-In December 2020, the Compensation Committee granted RSU awards to Messrs.
-Kim, Bramhall, Fails, Hand and Dodderer of 98,850 units, 16,000 units, 33,000 units, 30,000 units and 21,500 units, respectively, under the 2018 LTIP.
-In addition, Mr. Bramhall was also granted equity awards by ET's compensation committee in connection with his service to ET's general partner, with such awards including ET's restricted units and cash restricted units.
+In December 2022, the Compensation Committee granted RSU awards to Messrs.
+Kim, Bramhall, Fails, Hand, and Harkness 77,300 units, 14,200 units, 26,500 units, 18,750 units, and 16,500 units, respectively, under the 2018 LTIP.
 In approving the grant of such RSUs, the Compensation Committee considered several factors, including the long-term objective of retaining such individuals as key drivers of the Partnership's future success, the existing level of equity ownership of such individuals and the previous awards to such individuals of equity awards subject to vesting.
+In September 2022, in connection with the assignment of new duties, the Compensation Committee granted RSU awards to Mr. Harkness of 10,000 units under the 2018 LTIP.

-In addition to the grant of Sunoco LP RSUs in December 2020, Mr. Bramhall also received a grant of equity awards by ET's compensation committee in connection with his service to ET's general partner, with such awards including ET restricted units and cash restricted units.
-Additionally, in October 2020 the Compensation Committee granted a special one-time award of 20,000 units to Mr. Bramhall upon his appointment as Chief Financial Officer.
+In addition to the grant of Sunoco LP RSUs in December 2022, Mr. Bramhall also received a grant of equity awards by the Energy Transfer Compensation Committee in connection with his service to Energy Transfer's general partner, with such awards including Energy Transfer restricted units and cash restricted units.
+The award approved by Compensation Committee represented a 20% allocation of Mr. Bramhall's total award value to SUN.

-Vesting of the 2020 awards would accelerate in the event of the death or disability of the named executive officer or in the event of a change in control of the partnership as that term is defined under the 2018 LTIP.
+Vesting of the 2022 awards would accelerate in the event of the death or disability of the named executive officer or in the event of a change in control of the partnership as that term is defined under the 2018 LTIP.

 All of the RSUs granted, including to the named executive officers, provided for the vesting of 60 percent of the units at the end of the third year from the date of the grant and the vesting of the remaining 40 percent of the units at the end of the fifth year, subject to continued employment of the named executive officers through each specified vesting date.
 These RSUs entitle the grantee of the unit awards to receive, with respect to each Partnership common unit subject to such RSU that has not either vested or been forfeited, a DER cash payment promptly following each such distribution by us to our unitholders.
-In approving the grant of such unit awards, the compensation committee took into account a number of performance factors as well as the long-term objective of retaining such individuals as key drivers of the Partnership's future success, the existing level of equity ownership of such individuals and the previous awards to such individuals of equity awards subject to vesting.
+In approving the grant of such unit awards, the Compensation Committee took into account a number of performance factors as well as the long-term objective of retaining such individuals as key drivers of the Partnership's future success, the existing level of equity ownership of such individuals and the previous awards to such individuals of equity awards subject to vesting.